 - Developer workflow integrations, so that developers may remediate potential vulnerabilities in context to avoid the time drain of context switching.
 This also allows developers to learn from their mistakes, providing complementary training to the required security training.

-- Fast scans, so that they do not slow down the workflows of DevOps.–t This often goes hand-in-hand with workflow integrations since this enables only the relevant security checks to be run per stage of the pipeline, thus reducing redundant security checks.
+- Fast scans, so that they do not slow down the workflows of DevOps.–t This often goes hand-in-hand with workflow integrations since this enables only the relevant security checks to be run per stage of the ci cd pipeline, thus reducing redundant security checks.